bakerjd99/jacks/README.md

 This repository consolidates all J language code and related files referenced by [Analyze the Data not the Drivel](http://bakerjd99.wordpress.com/).
-Most of the J scripts in this repository where generated from [JOD](http://bakerjd99.wordpress.com/the-jod-page/) dictionaries.
+Most of the J scripts in this repository were generated from [JOD](http://bakerjd99.wordpress.com/the-jod-page/) dictionaries.

 For details see blog posts - listed from newest to oldest: